BEST THINGS TO DO IN ZURICH IN WINTER + TRAVEL TIPS

 The 20-minute journey starts and ends at Bellevue station, giving you a chance to relax and enjoy some downtime while your kids are safe and entertained.
 So, if you want to make some unforgettable memories with your family this winter, don’t miss out on the Jelmoli Märlitram!

-• The tram rides through Zurich from 23.
-November to 24.December 2023.
+• The tram rides through Zurich from the end of November until the 23rd of December.

 Get up Uetliberg